Archdiocese of Halifax–Yarmouth

-The Roman Catholic Archdiocese of Halifax-Yarmouth (Archidioecesis Halifaxiensis–Yarmuthensis) is a Roman Catholic archdiocese that includes part of the civil province of Nova Scotia.
+The Roman Catholic Archdiocese of Halifax–Yarmouth (Archidioecesis Halifaxiensis–Yarmuthensis) is a Latin Church archdiocese that includes part of the civil province of Nova Scotia.

-The archdiocese has both a cathedral, St. Mary's Cathedral Basilica, in Halifax, and a co-cathedral St. Ambrose Co-Cathedral, in Yarmouth.
-Its current diocesan ordinary is Archbishop Brian Dunn.
+The Archdiocese of Halifax–Yarmouth has both a cathedral, St. Mary's Cathedral Basilica, in Halifax, and a co-cathedral St. Ambrose Co-Cathedral, in Yarmouth.
+Since 2020, the diocesan ordinary has been Archbishop Brian Dunn.

 History

+In 1784, Catholics in the town of Halifax decided to build a church after the penal statutes against popery were repealed.
+A small chapel, St. Peter's, was erected on a site at the south end of the town of Halifax in July of that year.
+The wardens of St. Peter's also petitioned Bishop John Butler of Cork, Ireland to send Father James Jones, who knew many Irish settlers in Halifax and had expressed interest in coming to serve the church in North America.

+In 1801, Bishop Pierre Denaut of Quebec, somewhat alarmed at the radical developments at St. Peter's parish in Halifax after Father James Jones' departure, had asked Father Edmund Burke, the Vicar General of Upper Canada, to move to Halifax to tackle the situation.

-On territory originally a part of the Diocese of Quebec, including the whole of Nova Scotia, the future diocese of Halifax was established on 4 September 1817 as the Apostolic Vicariate of Nova Scotia, a pre-diocesan jurisdiction entitled to a titular bishop and exempt, i.e., directly subject to the Holy See, not part of any ecclesiastical province.
+On territory originally a part of the Diocese of Quebec, including the whole of Nova Scotia, the future Diocese of Halifax was established on 4 September 1817 as the Apostolic Vicariate of Nova Scotia, a pre-diocesan jurisdiction entitled to a titular bishop and exempt (i.e., directly subject to the Holy See and not part of any ecclesiastical province), with Edmund Burke as the Vicar Apostolic of Nova Scotia.
+He was consecrated on 5 July 1818 as Titular Bishop of Sion by Bishop Joseph-Octave Plessis.

-It was promoted to a bishopric on 15 February 1842 and on 22 September 1844 lost territory to establish the Roman Catholic Diocese of Arichat, now (as the Diocese of Antigonish) one of its suffragans.
+The apostolic vicariate was elevated to a bishopric on 15 February 1842 and on 22 September 1844 lost territory to establish the Roman Catholic Diocese of Arichat, now (as the Diocese of Antigonish) one of its suffragans.

-In 1852, Halifax was elevated to an archdiocese.